Is Primary Insomnia?

-Primary insomnia, simply called insomnia, is a common sleep disorder that affects most adults at some point in their lives.
-People with insomnia typically have trouble falling or staying asleep.
-In some cases, insomniacs fall asleep quickly, but wake up several times throughout the night.
+Primary insomnia, simply called insomnia (or chronic insomnia), is a common sleep disorder that affects most adults at some point in their lives.
+People with insomnia typically have trouble falling asleep or staying asleep.
+In some cases, you may fall asleep quickly, but wake up several times throughout the night.

 Causes of insomnia include: